bluerobotics/ardusub-gitbook/reference/ardusub/joystick-setup-page.md

 This tab allows users to reconfigure buttons based on their preference.

-Pressing a physical joystick button with highlight the number on the screen.
+Pressing a physical joystick button will highlight the number on the screen.
 The user can then select the desired button action from the dropdown.

 <img src="/images/reference/reference-ardusub-joystick-button-assignment.png" class="img-responsive img-center" style="max-height:600px;">